NCBI-Codeathons/bioed-2024-team-franklin/README.md

-# Breast Cancer Subtypes in Race
+# The importance of personalized genomics in breast cancer diagnosis and treatment: A case study involving the androgen receptor gene

 List of participants and affiliations:
 - Nik Tsotakos, Penn State Harrisburg, nxt12@psu.edu